dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 ### Identifying bad design

-A common use cases in a modern application is to read a customer object from a database.
+A common use case in a modern application is to read a customer object from a database.
 In C# this would look something like this:

 ```
 public Customer GetCustomerById(string customerId)